aaront999/Phishing-Email-Campaign-Investigations/Fake Job Listing$.md

 ![5 2](https://github.com/user-attachments/assets/5732e096-7b4e-47fc-9ee7-8bb2c143bc08)
 #

 6. As a final step, I wanted to verify whether Viray Kiran was a real person representing AP Solutions.
-Upon further investigation, I found someone with the same name and job title, but this individual actually represents a legitimate company: AP Federal.
+- Upon further investigation, I found someone with the same name and job title, but this individual actually represents a legitimate company: AP Federal!!
 This led me to believe that the attacker was attempting to impersonate the real Vijay Kiran.
-With this discovery, along with the other evidence gathered, I can confidently conclude that this email is part of a broader phishing campaign, designed to build trust and ultimately steal personal information if I were to engage with the attackers and submit any sensitive data.
+- With this discovery, along with the other evidence gathered, I can confidently conclude that this email is part of a broader phishing campaign, designed to build trust and ultimately steal personal information if I were to engage with the attackers and submit any sensitive data.

 ![7](https://github.com/user-attachments/assets/57f7219b-b753-4a6b-b6cf-072c14bed991)
 #